Third Crossing - Gore Road & Highway 15

 Thank you for the question.
 Signal timings are coordinated throughout the City.
 Depending on the equipment installed at intersections, it can vary between smart systems and timed systems.
 If smart systems are equipped along Emergency Detour Routes, they will be activated/adjusted to increase operational enhancements during these types of events.

-As a bicycle commuter I am worried how I should take my left turn from Gore onto hwy 15.
+• As a bicycle commuter I am worried how I should take my left turn from Gore onto hwy 15.
 Do I start on the shared use path and then crossover to the left turn lane?

-Heidi Ploeg asked almost 4 years ago
+Heidi Ploeg asked over 4 years ago

 Hi Heidi,